Fractured Magic: Chapter Two

 “Then by all means, it’s yours.
 It’s my wife’s, but she’ll be thrilled to have someone make good use of it.”

 Leandros almost smiled at Gareth, the expression barely there.
-“You’re sure?” he asked.
+“You’re certain?” he asked.
 He climbed to his feet, then offered a hand to help Gareth up as well.
 He was stronger, broader than he’d seemed from a distance, and Gareth felt embarrassed at how easily he was pulled up.

 “Quite,” Gareth managed.